Ways To Give

 Planned giving is not only for the wealthy.
 Planned giving is a means of Christian stewardship whereby one is concerned with the wise use of his or her personal resources and their ultimate disposition.
 Gifts can be designated for a specific purpose, for the parish operating budget, our capital campaign, or restricted to our endowment.

-If you are considering a planned gift to the parish, we invite you to contact the Rev. Charleston D. Wilson, Senior Priest Associate for Evangelism and Parish Development at 205-427-1819.
+If you are considering a planned gift to the parish, we invite you to contact the Rev. Charleston D. Wilson, Rector, 205-427-1819.